Cosmos: sowing and planting

 Where to plant Cosmos?

-From its South American origins, Cosmos has retained a strong sensitivity to cold.
-It is a frost‑tender perennial that only withstands light frosts.
+From South American origins, Cosmos has retained a strong frost-tenderness.
+It is a frost-sensitive perennial that only withstands light frosts.
 Cosmos dies at first frosts.
-That is why in our climates it is often grown as an annual in the garden.
+For this reason in our climates it is often grown as an annual in the garden.

-One exception: Chocolate Cosmos is treated like a Dahlia: lift tubercles before frosts and store in a cool place.
+One exception: Chocolate Cosmos is treated like a Dahlia: lift the tubercules before frosts and store in a cool place.

-Fragility of Cosmos is only apparent!
-This non‑hardy annual is very easy to grow throughout France and withstands drought once established.
-For good flowering, Cosmos needs a sunny position.
+Cosmos’s fragility is only apparent!
+This non-hardy annual is very easy to grow across France and is drought-tolerant once established.
+For good flowering, Cosmos needs a sunny exposure.

-Undemanding about soil, it is an all‑rounder that will suit any well‑drained soil that remains cool during summer, preferring poor, sandy or even stony soils.
-It will even flower in dry soil and will self‑seed easily without becoming invasive.
+Undemanding as to soil, it is an all-rounder that will suit any well-drained soil that stays cool during summer, showing a preference for poor, sandy or even stony soils.
+It will even flower in dry soil and will self-seed easily without becoming invasive.

-Cosmos atrosanguineus prefers lighter, more humus‑bearing and cool soils.
+Cosmos atrosanguineus prefers lighter, more humus-bearing and cool soil.

-Tall varieties, with their delicate habit, may flop in bad weather.
-Better to shelter them from prevailing winds or stake them if site is exposed.
+The tallest varieties, with their delicate silhouettes, may buckle in bad weather.
+It is better to shelter them from prevailing winds or stake them if site is too windy.
 Grouping plants can help them support each other.
-Smaller Cosmos suit windy spots better.
+Smaller Cosmos cope better with windy spots.

-Versatile, Cosmos is well suited to small gardens as well as large meadows.
+Versatile, Cosmos is perfectly suited to small gardens as well as large flowering meadows.

-Endless flowering of Cosmos, from May to first frosts, makes it an ideal choice to quickly adorn very sunny beds, borders or pots and urns.
-Use freely to fill gaps in a patch of perennials that is still sparse.
+Cosmos’s endless flowering, from May to first frosts, makes it an excellent choice to quickly adorn very sunny beds, borders or pots and tubs.
+Use it generously to fill empty spaces within a still-sparse group of perennials.

-Semi‑dwarf varieties, particularly compact, fit easily in borders, rockeries, among perennials and even in window boxes.
+Semi-dwarf varieties, particularly compact, slip easily into borders, rockeries, among perennials and even in window boxes.

-Tallest cultivars form vibrant backdrops for borders, are planted in second or third rank of a border, dress a wall or a small temporary hedge with a wild appearance.
+The tallest cultivars form vibrant back-of-border specimens, are planted in the second or third rank of a border, dress a wall or create a small temporary informal hedge.

 Cosmos also has a place in the vegetable garden and is suitable for cut flowers.